allenai/twentyquestions/readme.md

     # deploy the docker image and certificates to the kubernetes cluster
     python manage.py deploy dev cert.pem privkey.pem

+You'll also want to point a domain to whatever IP address the Kubernetes cluster gives your web application, since the crowdworkers will need to connect to that IP address over HTTPS.

 ### Running Tests

 Tests are written using the built-in `unittest` module.
 To run the